11001

 Interview Questions

-Common frontend development interview questions with detailed explanations
+Common interview questions with detailed explanations

 `var` is function-scoped and can be redeclared. `let` and `const` are block-scoped. `const` cannot be reassigned after declaration, while `let` can be.